beeldengeluid/extending-peertube/_drafts/installing-peertube-locally-on-macos.md

 ---
 layout: post
-title: Installing PeerTube locally on macOS
+title: Installing PeerTube on macOS
-category: CC plugin
+category: Tools
 comments: false
 ---

 Part of the setup for [developing a PeerTube plugin](https://beeldengeluid.github.io/extending-peertube/cc%20plugin/2021/06/16/developing-a-peertube-plugin), is to install a PeerTube instance locally.
 The [contributing](https://github.com/Chocobozzz/PeerTube/blob/develop/.github/CONTRIBUTING.md#develop) and [dependencies](https://github.com/Chocobozzz/PeerTube/blob/develop/support/doc/dependencies.md) docs explain how to clone the PeerTube repository, install dependencies and prepare the database.
 These resources also offer some OS specific tips.
-In this article we expand on some issues we ran into during installation on macOS, which is one of the platforms we used for the development of the CC plugin.
+In this article we expand on some issues we ran into during installation on macOS, which is one of the operating systems we used for development.

+> ... the other ones being Ubuntu in VMware, Ubuntu on WSL2, Ubuntu and Fedora on bare metal with non-company hardware

 <!--more-->